-Balisongs often referred to as butterfly knives, are typically recognized by their two-handle design.
-A balisong is defined as a knife that has two folding handles that rotate on pivots to become a sheath.
+Balisongs, often referred to as butterfly knives, are typically recognized by their two-handle design.
+A balisong is defined as a knife with two folding handles that rotate on pivots to become a sheath.
 Despite its simple definition, there are many unique features that differ from one balisong to another.
 Balisongs are typically separated into two categories—live blades and trainers.
-The live blades are sharpened knives and the trainers are unsharpened plates of steel that are designed to mimic the weight and feel of a live blade.
+The live blades are sharpened knives, and the trainers are unsharpened plates of steel that are designed to mimic the weight and feel of a live blade.
 The following guide will describe the basic anatomy of most balisongs.
 In general, all balisongs operate the same way—two handles that swing on pivots but are limited by a feature that prevents the handles from traveling past a certain point.

 Defining the Handle